-Milk: From Farm to Table Cows create a superfood when they turn plants into nutrient-rich milk
+Milk: From Farm to Table

+Cows create a superfood when they turn plants into nutrient-rich milk

-Cows turn plants into milk Cows have special stomachs with four compartments that allow them to digest plants that humans can't, which they then naturally transform into milk.
+Cows turn plants into milk

+Cows have special stomachs with four compartments that allow them to digest plants that humans can't, which they then naturally transform into milk.

 The environmental impact of producing a gallon of milk in 2017 required 30% less water, 21% less land and a 19% smaller carbon footprint than it did in 2007.

+Milking

-Milking Cows need to be milked two or three times a day.
+Cows need to be milked two or three times a day.
 Milking machines provides a light suction that pulsates to gently allow the milk to release.

+Dairy farmers routinely feed their cows byproducts such as almond hulls, canola meals, citrus pulp and more.
+These products, which were once thrown away, have nutritional value to cows.

-Approximately 80% of a cow's diet is not consumable by humans.
-In fact, some items, like almond shells and cottonseed hulls, are fed to cows instead of going to landfills.
-Caring for cows and the environment You need healthy cows for quality milk, so dairy farmers work 365 days a year making sure their cows are comfortable, with the right food, water, bedding and veterinary care.
+Caring for cows and the environment

+You need healthy cows for quality milk, so dairy farmers work 365 days a year making sure their cows are comfortable, with the right food, water, bedding and veterinary care.
 Farmers often recycle the cow manure and use it as fertilizer for crops.

-Cooling & transportation Milk gets cooled and stored in large tanks, tested for safety and then driven in an insulated tanker truck to the processing plant.
+Cooling & transportation

+Milk gets cooled and stored in large tanks, tested for safety and then driven in an insulated tanker truck to the processing plant.

 Milking equipment delivers milk directly from the cows to a refrigerated holding tank.
 The milk is then quickly transported to processing plants for continued freshness and safety.

+Processing & packaging

+Coagulated to make cheese • Fermented to make yogurt

+The processing plant pasteurizes the milk, heating it to eliminate any harmful bacteria, then quickly recooling it.

 Homogenization mixes the fat more evenly within the milk.
 Homogenization is a simple process that mixes and disperses that milk fat by using a high-pressure procedure to break it down into smaller particles.